streetmix/streetmix/docs/technical/tests/frontend/integration.rst

 What integration tests to write?
 ----------------------------------------

-Everywhere were it feels like you're writing boilerplate tests consider writing an integration test rather than an unit test.
+Whenever you're writing boilerplate tests consider writing an integration test rather than an unit test.
-Especially redux related actions and reducers are a good way to use integration tests.
+Especially Redux-related actions and reducers are a good opportunity to use integration tests.
 Another good point to introduce an integration test is for a test where you need to mock a lot of modules to test in isolation.
 This is typicaly a sign of a lot of side effects that should be tested with an integration test.

 Redux